Riley RavaryLead Research Engagement Specialist

 - Spotlight on New Programs and Communications Officer, UF Center for African Studies, 8/21/2017

 Dr. Ravary is a cultural anthropologist interested in environmental justice, political ecology, and the governance of natural resources and the environment.
-As Stakeholder Engagement Specialist Intermediate with CIGLR’s ECO Program, Dr. Ravary supports ongoing efforts to facilitate connections between CIGLR scientists and stakeholder communities in the Great Lakes region.
+As Lead Research Engagement Specialist with CIGLR’s ECO Program, Dr. Ravary supports ongoing efforts to facilitate connections between CIGLR scientists and communities in the Great Lakes region.
 Her past research at University of Florida focused on lived experiences of environmental governance and natural resource conservation in indigenous, resource dependent communities neighboring Mount Elgon National Park in Uganda.

 - Ph.D.
 Cultural Anthropology, University of Florida, 2022

 - M.A.
 Cultural Anthropology, University of Florida, 2016

 - B.S.
 Zoology, Michigan State University, 2014

 - Environmental & political anthropology

 - Conservation & natural resource management